-Audit Committee identifies key risk areas and evaluates exposure to significant risks and the appropriateness of internal controls.
+The Audit Committee, which comprises non-executive directors, reviews the scope of the audit and the accounting policies.
+The Audit Committee identifies key risk areas and evaluates exposure to significant risks and the appropriateness of internal controls.

-auditors as part of the process of each audit.
+The scope of the external audit and reliance on internal controls are discussed between the Audit Committee and the external auditors as part of the process of each audit.
 The external auditors have unrestricted access to the Audit Committee and its chairman.

-The Audit Committee, with the auditors present, examines, reviews and discusses the audited annual financial statements and reports to be issued to the public before being submitted to the Board for approval.
-The Board is provided with regular reports on the committee's activities.
-The committee recommends the appointment of external auditors, the level of fees payable and the level of non-audit services.
+The Audit Committee, with the auditors present, examines, reviews and discusses the audited Annual Financial Statements and reports to be issued to the public before being submitted to the Board for approval.
+The Board is provided with regular reports on the Committee's activities.
+The Committee recommends the appointment of external auditors, the level of fees payable and the level of non-audit services.